mrinalghosh/py-lapse/README.md

 # Py-lapse

-Make a simple timelapse video from a folder of serialized images.
+Create simple video timelapses from serial .png images.

 ### Prerequisites

-This version of py-lapse was written for Python 3.6 and higher.
-You will need the opencv-python library as well as built-in os and argparse libraries.
-Run the following as command line in your environment to install openCV.
+This version of py-lapse was written for python 3.6 and higher.
+It uses the opencv-python library as well as the built-in os and argparse libraries.

+To install openCv run the following in Command Prompt:

 ```
 pip install opencv-python